Eagle Feather Organic Farm

 There are many types of individuals that visit our farm.
 Typically they fall into one of the following categories:

-Volunteers/Agrotourism Guests who visit the Farm for a few hours during the day.
-Volunteers bring their own food to the farm, but are provided the tools that they need to complete their work.
+Volunteers/Agrotourism Guests who visit the Farm for a few hours to a full day.
+Volunteers bring their own food to the farm, and are provided the tools needed to complete their work, however, bringing your own tools is a plus.
 Volunteers take home finished products (such as fresh herbs, plants, seeds, etc.) and work a couple of hours.

-Farm Workers Guests who live and work on the Farm for a minimum of 2 months, maximum of 4 months (full season).
-Farm Workers are provided accommodation in exchange for 2 hours of work and provide their own food.
-Farm Worker season is early April mid-October.
+Farm Workers Guests who live and work on the Farm for a minimum of 2 months in the spring and/or 2 months in the fall.
+Farm Workers are provided accommodation in exchange for 2-4 hours of daily work (Monday Friday) and provide their own food.
+One community meal, or monetary equivalent, is provided on Friday night.
+Farm Worker season is early April and mid-October.

-Apprentices Guests who live nearby and are interested in learning how to grow herbs and start their own farm.
+Apprentices Committed forest farmers who live nearby and are interested in learning how to grow herbs and start their own farm.
 Apprentices visit the farm regularly for a minimum of one year and participate in a custom learning program.

 The accomodations on the Farm are comfortably rustic.
 There are several different sleeping areas including: